kogo59/The_Central_Caucasus_and_Bashan/chapters/09_Chapter.md

 :::

-[^0900]: [Herr Abich alludes to this glacier in the following terms:— ❛A superb glacier of the first class descends on the north from the Adai-Khokh group between the ridges of Bordjoula and of Saourdaour.
+[^0900]: [Herr Abich alludes to this glacier in the following terms: — ❛A superb glacier of the first class descends on the north from the Adai-Khokh group between the ridges of Bordjoula and of Saourdaour.
 It is the Khaltschi-Don glacier.
 It is at least 1.500 feet broad, and traverses the forest region for a great distance.
 Approaching the village of Zenaga, it descends to a Level of 5,700 feet, the lowest point known to be reached by any Caucasian glacier.❜]{.footnote}

 [^0901]: [The torrent issuing from it is called the Karagam, a name which seems the most appropriate for the glacier.]{.footnote}